jadolyo/facebook-profile-picture-scraper/README.md

 What is the advantages of this tool?
 =====================================

-*It might used for predicting things in some countries, or to count something.
+*It might used for predicting things in some countries, or to count something likr:

--How many people are using a specific political sign?

-*Like in Egypt a lot of people putting Rabia sign as a profile picture.

--How many people are supporting certain political figure ?
+-How many people are supporting certain political figure?

--How many people are putting Morsi's or El-Sisi's pictures in their profiles?

--How many people are putting black color pictures?

-*Or it might in some countries they like a specific color.

-*Maybe some events makes people changes their profiles pictures to a specific picture supporting Gaza like what happened between Gaza and Israel.
+-Maybe some events makes people change their profile picture to a specific picture supporting that event.

 *There are alot of possibilities to use this idea in useful things in social media and other fields.